Updated on 06/17/2024

 How to Minimize Your Offset Amount

-If your combined benefits from workers’ compensation and Social Security Disability Insurance benefits are greater than 80 percent of your average current earnings before your injury, the offset will be applied to your benefits.
-Fortunately, you may have a few options for minimizing your offset amount under the Social Security Administration’s rules, such as excluding certain expenses, agreeing to a lower monthly benefit, spreading out your lump sum payment, shifting to retirement benefits and hiring a lawyer.
+If you are approved for social security disability benefits (SSDI) while also receiving workers’ comp wage loss benefits at the same time, the social security administration may lower your social security checks.
+If your combined benefits from workers’ compensation and Social Security Disability Insurance benefits are greater than 80% of your average current earnings before your injury, the offset will be applied to your benefits.
+The SSA will subtract the extra amount from your SSDI payments.
+You may have a few options for minimizing your offset amount under the Social Security Administration’s rules with the aid of an experienced legal professional from Frommer D’Amico.

 After a lump sum settlement, you may agree to a lower monthly benefit for workers’ compensation until you reach the retirement age set by the Social Security Administration.
 By agreeing to this lower amount, your average current earnings are reduced and may not trigger an offset.